moves-rwth/storm/resources/3rdparty/sparsepp/README.md

 - Since items are not grouped into buckets, Bucket APIs have been adapted: `max_bucket_count` is equivalent to `max_size`, and `bucket_count` returns the sparsetable size, which is normally at least twice the number of items inserted into the hash_map.

+## Memory allocator on Windows (when building with Visual Studio)

+When building with the Microsoft compiler, we provide a custom allocator because the default one (from the Visual C++ runtime) fragments memory when reallocating.

+This is desirable *only* when creating large sparsepp hash maps.
+If you create lots of small hash_maps, memory usage may increase instead of decreasing as expected.
+The reason is that, for each instance of a hash_map, the custom memory allocator creates a new memory space to allocate from, which is typically 4K, so it may be a big waste if just a few items are allocated.

+In order to use the custom spp allocator, define the following preprocessor variable before including `<spp/spp.h>`:

+`#define SPP_USE_SPP_ALLOC 1`

 ## Integer keys, and other hash function considerations.

 1. For basic integer types, sparsepp provides a default hash function which does some mixing of the bits of the keys (see [Integer Hashing](http://burtleburtle.net/bob/hash/integer.html)).
 This prevents a pathological case where inserted keys are sequential (1, 2, 3, 4, ...), and the lookup on non-present keys becomes very slow.